 William Carey, Pioneer Missionary To India (Part 4)

 Another difficulty to face was transportation.
-The East India Company controlled all passages to India, and they were known to be hostile to missionaries.
+One company controlled all passages, and they were known to be hostile to missionaries.
 An act of Parliament had made it a crime to reside in British possessions in India without a license from the company.
-Being unable to obtain the needed permission, Carey and Thomas determined to trust the Lord and sail without the license, acting on the advice of John Newton that if God had something there for them to accomplish, “No power on earth can hinder you.”
+Being unable to obtain permission from the company, they determined to trust the Lord and sail without, acting on the advice of John Newton that if God had something there for them to accomplish, "No power on earth can hinder you."

 "But he felt that his duty was plain – God had called him to India, and that sacred call must be obeyed.
 He knew that soldiers, officials, and merchants on foreign service were often obliged to leave their wives and families in the homeland, and he was prepared to make a similar sacrifice for the kingdom of God.
 In doing so he was buoyed up by the thought that the separation would only be a brief one: he would do the first rough pioneer work alone, and then come back to fetch his dear ones."

-It was an hour of triumph for William Carey when he, his 8-year-old son, Mr. and Mrs. Thomas, and their daughter boarded the ship and embarked for India.
-But alas, they had to stop at an island off the coast of England and lay at anchor for several weeks.
-During this time, the ship’s captain received an anonymous letter warning him of the risk he ran that someone might lodge a report against him for taking passengers to India without the company’s permission.
-Fearing he would lose the command of his ship, the captain changed his mind about taking the missionaries on to India.
-The men had no choice but to disembark, while Mrs. Thomas and her daughter were allowed to continue on.
+It was an hour of triumph for William Carey when he and Mr. and Mrs. Thomas and daughter boarded the ship and embarked for India.
+But alas, they had to stop at an island off the coast and lay at anchor for several weeks.
+During this time the ship’s captain changed his mind about taking them without the needed permission from the company, and the two men had no choice but to disembark, Mrs. Thomas and daughter being allowed to continue on to India.

 Carey’s faith was rewarded.
-During the days that followed, his wife was persuaded to join them, now having in her arms the new son born to them.
-Additional funds were supplied and a Danish ship was found that would give them passage.
+During the delay his wife was persuaded to join them, now having in her arms the new son born to them.
+Additional funds were supplied and a Danish ship was found.
 On June 13, 1793, the 130-foot-long vessel sailed from England, taking William and Dorothy Carey from their homeland to which they would never return.

 The first months in India were extremely difficult.
 Mr. Thomas soon had used up all the finances that the little party had brought with them.
 Some of the family became ill.
-The strangeness and lacks of India brought unhappiness for Mrs. Carey and her sister who had agreed to join them at the last minute in England.
+The strangeness and lacks of India brought unhappiness for Mrs. Carey and her sister who had agreed to join them the last minute in England.
 The climate was hot.
 Mosquitoes were bad.
-Poisonous snakes, crocodiles, tigers and other wild animals added danger to their journeying in search of a home.
-Despondency plagued Carey, but at last he was able to write:
+Poisonous snakes, crocodiles, tigers and other wild animals added danger to their journeyings in search of a home.
+Despondency plagued Carey.
+But at last he was able to write:

 "The world appears little, the promises great, and God an all-sufficient portion."
 His courage and joy returned.
 He found great inspiration in re-reading the story of David Brainerd, missionary to the American Indians.

 Within a year after arriving in India, Carey had translated several portions of Scripture into Bengali.
-Within two years he was able to preach with liberty in Bengali reaching crowds of 2 to 600 people.
+Within two years he was able to preach with liberty in Bengali.
+He preached to crowds of from two to 600 people.
 Converts among the Hindus and Muslims came slowly.
 Carey was not satisfied.
-He wanted to “attempt great things for God.”
-With this in mind, he urged the Missionary Society to send out more laborers.
+He wanted to "attempt great things for God."
+He urged the Missionary Society to send out more laborers.